-The Retirement Spending insight is designed to show clients the maximum they could spend on average, once in retirement, to spend down their available liquid assets to near zero by the end of the plan.
-This average is exclusive of illiquid assets (usually properties) and accounts that have been ring-fenced – those excluded from being a potential payment source due to withdrawal limits.
+The Retirement Spending insight is designed to show clients the maximum they could spend, once in retirement, to spend down their available liquid assets to near zero by the end of the plan.
+This is exclusive of illiquid assets (usually properties) and accounts that have been ring-fenced – those excluded from being a potential payment source due to withdrawal limits.

-To find this average annual expenditure, the Retirement Spending insight creates a “spending goal expense”.
+To find this annual expenditure, the Retirement Spending insight creates a “spending goal expense”.
 Think of this as any other expense where the value is a present amount, which is inflated using the default inflation rate in Plan Settings.

 This spending goal is applicable after retirement.
-The analyser will attempt to fulfil this maximum average spending goal plus any mandatory expenses (such as debt payments, premiums on protection policies).
+The analyser will attempt to fulfil this maximum spending goal plus any mandatory expenses (such as debt payments, premiums on protection policies).
 All non-mandatory expenses are dropped from the simulation in the years after the retirement event.

 The system then does a binary solve to determine the maximum spending goal expense value (in today’s terms) that can be fulfilled so that available liquid assets are spent down over the course of retirement and there is no resulting shortfall in the plan.
 This is not necessarily a “spend to zero” solution as some accounts may have withdrawal limits set and the simulation will honour these restrictions.

 See Expense details by clicking on Year View top right shown below, or double clicking on a bar of the chart.
 Exit this detailed view by clicking on the Icon top right again.

 Debt and future asset purchase expenses remain in the plan unmodified as well as any other expenses that are the result of other entries in the plan, such as the insurance premiums and linked expenses.
 Future asset purchases, Planned Contributions and taxes also remain in the plan.
 All other “user entered” expenses are modified to end at the retirement event.